monasx0/TryHackMe-Cybersecurity101/linux-fundamentals-part-1.md

 ## Task 2 - Background of Linux
 ### Where is Linux used?
 Linux is used for its superior security, privacy, customization, and stability.
-It is a free and open-source operating system
+It is a free and open-source operating system.
 #### Linux is used in:
 1. Internet Infrastructure and Servers
 2. Mobile Devices (Android)